InayanSouto/vegetation-monitoring/README.md

 ## Investigating losses in vegetation cover using remote sensing data and the Random Forests algorithm

 This is a project which summarizes remote sensing data processing techniques in order to extract key vegetation data and indications about vegetation changes.
+These methods have been used in the following paper/thesis (https://github.com/AtreyaSh/remoteSensingThesis).

 ## Case study and objectives